-The current status of a Linux software raid is written to the file /proc/mdstat.
-You can view the status on the shell with the command:
+The current status of a Linux software raid is written to the virtual file /proc/mdstat.
+You can view the status on the shell easily with the cat command:

 cat /proc/mdstat